inclucive-dev1/xlrdinc/README.md

     # Equivalent to `python3 -m unittest discover'

 For [test discovery](https://docs.python.org/3/library/unittest.html#unittest-test-discovery) to work, your tests must conform to certain conventions.
 These conventions can be easily gleaned from numerous examples in this project's test cases.

+## Test Against Your Application

+While we encourage you to fully document your contributions via self-explanatory unit tests within this project/package, we do understand that you may need to test within more complex scenarios in your own application of this package.

+To build a `pip install`-able distribution to deploy into your own virtual Python environment, at the top-level folder of this project:

+    rm -rf dist # in case previous builds are still lying around python3 setup.py bdist_wheel

+In your virtual environment, deploy via:

+    pip install dist/<filename>.whl

 ---